 • There are many wide doors along the side of the tram which can be activated by pressing the flashing illuminated button on the door.
 There is also a buzzer which sounds as the doors are about to close.
 The door threshold is highlighted with a high grip/high contrast yellow strip.
-The doors will not open until the tram is positioned correctly at the platform and may be operated automatically by the driver or manually by the passenger.
+The doors will not open until the tram is positioned correctly and may be opened by the driver or, when the lights around the waist-height button on doors are flashing, by passengers.

-• Line route maps with stop names are provided near the doors, and on the Ticket Vending Machines (TVM's) and the Notice boards.
+• Line route maps with stop names are provided near the doors as well as on Ticket Vending Machines (TVMs) and Notice Boards.